MEET OUR SCHOOL BOARD MEMBERS

 Director of Operations

-teacher and school counselor.
+Adreanna was one of the founding faculty who welcomed students and families on IvyTech's inaugural day of school in 2010.
+Over the years, she has held various roles at IvyTech, including History and English teacher, school counselor, and Assistant Director of Education and Student Services.
 Today, Adreanna is honored to serve as principal and has a deep admiration for IvyTech, its students, alumni, and families.
-She enjoys working collaboratively with the IvyTech team and educational partners to create an encouraging, enriching, and safe community of learning that strives to realize its vision "to produce learners and leaders who are brave enough to think outside the box."
+She strives to work collaboratively with the IvyTech team and educational partners to cultivate an encouraging, enriching, and safe community of learning, all in pursuit of the school's vision "to produce learners and leaders who are brave enough to think outside the box."

 Geoffrey Frankl grew up in Southern California and bounced between Los Angeles County and